Scope

 }

-Scopes store entries in alphabetical order.
-This becomes evident when you map over a scope.
+Scopes store entries in alphabetical order, a characteristic that becomes apparent when mapping over a scope.

 Access